Psychology 200 - Research Methods for Psychology » Fall 2022 » Module 1 Quiz

 Dr. Knepp studies Extrasensory Perception (ESP) which is the ability to perceive things through telepathy or clairvoyance.
 She theorizes that ESP exists but only in people who believe it exists and who are not skeptical of ESP.
 She surveys a large number of adults about their beliefs in ESP and, as expected, only adults who believe in ESP report having those abilities.
 What is true about Dr. Knepp’s theory?

-It is provable.
+A. It is not falsifiable.

-It does not have a hypothesis.
+B. It does not have a hypothesis.

-It is not falsifiable.
+C. It is provable.

-It is not translational research.
+D. It is not translational research.

 Question #14